-This section summarises the results of the assessment exercise which are presented in full in Appendix A. Below is a summary of the assessment exercise, drawing out the potential impacts (positive and negative) from the actions within the delivery plan.
+This section summarises the results of the Assessment exercise which are presented in Appendix A. Below is a summary of the screening exercise, drawing out the potential impacts (positive and negative) from the actions within the delivery plan.

 Protected Characteristic Groups

 Safety is one of the most common reasons for people choosing not to cycle, although this affects all users, disabled people, women and older people are often more affected by safety concerns.
 Improvements to safe cycling infrastructure across the actions are likely to have a positive impact on these groups by providing them with greater confidence to cycle.

 It is expected that the introduction of framework actions will contribute to modal shift from motorised vehicles to active travel modes which will have a positive impact on noise and air pollution.
 Older people and children are more vulnerable to the adverse health effects of transport-related emissions as such will experience a greater impact to this change.
 Therefore, actions to reduce emissions could also reduce health inequalities for these groups.
 However, the extent to which exposure to air pollution will be reduced will depend on the number of car journeys reduced and if actions are targeted in the areas with highest air pollution levels.